 query entities in response to user activity in the app.

-make HTTP requests to the generated CRUD API, which is inefficient.
+route to make HTTP requests to the generated CRUD API, which is inefficient.